swaroopar/inprogress-engineer/docs/java/jpa-transactions.md

 ## Proxy Classes

-Spring framework doesn't weave connection start and end code into the actual class.
+Spring framework doesn't weave connection start and end code into the actual classes.
-Instead if a class has a **transactional** annotation, then a proxy class is created which are then used by the calling application.
+Instead if a class has a **transactional** annotation, then a proxy class (and it's bean) is created which are then used by the calling application.

 This proxy bean then first starts the transaction and then calls the real bean.

-## SavePoint
+## Save Point

 Save point is a SQL feature that can help us group queries in a transaction before doing a commit.

 :::info rollback is only before a commit
 Rollback is a feature that can be used only before a commit.

-If a commit is done, then we must only use DELETE statements to remove changes.
+If a commit is done, then we can only use DELETE statements to remove changes.
 :::

 ![database-savepoints](../../static/img/database-savepoints.excalidraw.png)